Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 Some less-mainstream engines have noticed this article, which is great!
 I've had excellent discussions with people who work on several of these engines.
 Unfortunately, this article's visibility also incentivizes some engines to optimize specifically for any methodology I describe.
 I've addressed this by keeping a long list of test queries to myself.
 The simple queries above are a decent starting point for simple quick evaluations, but I also test for common search operators, keyword length, and types of domain-specific jargon.
 I also use queries designed to pull up specific pages with varying levels of popularity and recency to gauge the size, scope, and growth of an index.

 Professional critics often work anonymously because personalization can damage the integrity of their reviews.
 For similar reasons, I attempt to try each engine anonymously at least once by using a VPN and/or my standard anonymous setup: an amnesiac Whonix VM with the Tor Browser.
 I also often test using a fresh profile when travelling, or via a Searx instance if it supports a given engine.
 When avoiding personalization, I use "varied" queries that I don't repeat verbatim across search engines; this reduces the likelihood of identifying me.
 I also attempt to spread these tests out over time so admins won't notice an unusual uptick in unpredictable and esoteric searches.
+This might seem overkill, but I already regularly employ similar methods for a variety of different scenarios.

 ### Caveats